neutrinonerd3333/rl-play/README.md

 We could solve these divergence issues by cranking up the regularization on the network weights, but the resulting algorithm doesn't learn quite well.
-Instead, we use a smaller value of gamma (0.8 seems to work well).
+Instead, we use a smaller value of γ (0.8 seems to work well).

-But smaller gamma results in a more myopic agent that seeks out short-term gain over potential long-term reward.
+But smaller γ results in a more myopic agent that seeks out short-term gain over potential long-term reward.
-We'd still like to use a gamma that tracks the expected length of an episode, as described above.
+We'd still like to use a γ that tracks the expected length of an episode, as described above.
-Therefore, when we being training the network, we start with smaller gamma to prevent divergence, then let gamma anneal upwards as we go:
+Therefore, when we being training the network, we start with smaller γ to prevent divergence, then let γ anneal upwards as we go:
 ```
 python cartpole-run.py -v --plot --gamma 0.8 --gamma-final 0.99 --anneal 100 --deep
 ```